🎭 What is a system prompt?

 - Default behaviors

-- Exceptions last
+- Exceptions at the end

-Pitfall 2: Contradictory Instructions
+Pitfall 2: Contradictory instructions

 + "Always provide detailed explanations."